Frequently Asked Questions

 Do I still need to see my doctor?

 No!
 Midwives are licensed providers that are able to independently provide care for women.
-If a physician visit or consultation is needed, clients have access to the birth center’s back-up physician.
+If a physician visit or consultation is needed, the midwives will make a referral.

 I started prenatal care with another practitioner.
 Is it possible to transfer care to you?